Book Tickets for the Acropolis or “Akropolis”

 This was the famed Lykeion Gymnasium (Lyceum).

-A surface area of 0.25 hectares (50 x 48 m.) has been exposed for tourists today, exposing part of the palaestra where athletes practiced in wrestling and boxing.
+A surface area of 0.25 hectares (50 x 48 m.)
+Today, tourists have seen it.
+It reveals part of the palaestra where athletes practiced wrestling and boxing.

 €4 (reduced €2) for a single entry